kevin-coelho/playlistr-ml-v1/README.md

 - valence	float	A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

 ## TODO LOW PRIORITY
+- [ ] Get rid of shitty stream-json library!!!!
+Replace with better JSONStream
 - [ ] Create playlist-track model (query by who added what track and when it was added)
 - [ ] CSV exporter v1
+- [ ] Create loader for extended related artists stored in json

 ## Sequelize Model Generate Command